Parser

 • case_type (string) - usually 'cr' (criminal) or 'cv' (civil); other types are acceptable ('mc', 'bk'...), but they will result in an incomplete parse

-• download_court (string) - read from the command line if passed in with the -c option
+• court (string) - read from the command line if passed in with the -c option

 • ucid (string) - SCALES's case ID (stands for 'unique case id'), generated by prepending the court abbreviation to the Pacer case ID and used to ensure that cases with identical Pacer IDs from different districts can be distinguished from one another